Boltz: Towards a Unified Approach for Biomolecular Interaction Modeling

 Directions to 32-G449 - MIT Stata Center, 32 Vassar Street, Cambridge, MA: Please use the main entrance to the Stata Center at 32 Vassar Street (the entrance closest to Main street) as those doors will be unlocked.
 Upon entering, proceed to the elevators which will be on the right after passing a large set of stairs and a MITAC kiosk.
 Take the elevator to the 4th floor and turn right, following the hall to an open area; 32-G449 will be on the left.
 Location of Stata on campus map

-This joint meeting of the Boston Chapter of the IEEE Computer and EMBS Societies and GBC/ACM will be hybrid (in person and online).
+This joint meeting of the Boston (and other)Chapter(s) of the IEEE Computer and EMBS Societies and GBC/ACM will be hybrid (in person and online).

 Date and Time